mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

 to the [git
 index](https://mooreryan.github.io/computational_lab_notebooks/git/#what-is-an-index)
 with either `git add` or `git-annex add`.
-Finally, you commit the changes using the the git commit template that was made when you prepared the action.
+Finally, you commit the changes using the git commit template that was made when you prepared the action.

 {% highlight text %}
 {% raw %}